High-Protein Savory Breakfast Muffins

 Directions

-• Preheat the oven to 350F and oil two non-stick muffin tins with a neutral oil (option to use silicone muffin liners if you don’t have a great non-stick muffin tin, which I recommend so they don’t get stuck!).
+• Preheat the oven to 350°F and oil two non-stick muffin pans with a neutral oil (or use silicone liners).

 • Whisk the eggs in a large mixing bowl.
 Mix in the chopped chicken sausages and grated sweet potato.